 About the NPA Border

-This amazing perennial border at Bellevue Botanical Garden (BBG) is a showcase for what works best in Northwest gardens.
+NPA's amazing perennial border at Bellevue Botanical Garden (BBG) is a showcase for what works best in Northwest gardens.
 Come revel in thousands of perennials, shrubs, bulbs, evergreens and trees that provide color and beauty year round.
 Stroll the paths, relax on the benches and enjoy one of the largest public perennial gardens in the country maintained entirely by volunteers.
 The Border has been a featured attraction at BBG since the park opened in 1992.
 It is a source of education and hands-on learning opportunities for NPA members, horticulture students and gardeners throughout the Puget Sound area.
 BBG is free and open to the public daily, dawn to dusk.
 Driving directions.

 Volunteers make the difference!